rstudio/rstudio-conf-2022-program/r-in-pharma/packages-and-process.md

 talk_id: 22209
 talk_slug: packages-and-process
 talk_type: regular
+talk_tags: [design, pharma, process]
 session_slug: r-in-pharma
-block: 3-5-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Packages and Process
+talk_title: "Packages and Process"
 # A short version of the title, suitable for small displays
 talk_title_short: Packages and Process
 # A link to your talk's materials, when ready